wrex/lessons/content/post/2018-12-29-what-about-major.md

 To me, this was an absolute epiphany.
 I hope whoever reads this feels the same way.

 On a purely practical level, this drastically reduces the number of shapes and movements your fingers need to make.
 Major and minor (and as we'll see, other "modes") follow the same shapes on the fretboard.
-Train your fingers to find major notes and they also know where to find minor notes (you just need to shift your hand and, uh, flip your brain to revisualize things).
+Train your fingers to find major notes and they also know where to find minor notes (you just need to shift your hand and, uh, flip your brain to re-visualize things).

 Let's provide a visual example of what I mean.
 Here's the A Major Pentatonic scale everywhere on the fretboard again (this time with note names rather than scale degrees):